JonSnow1807/FastBlock/README.md

 1. Build and run the project in Xcode
 2. Open Safari
 3. Go to **Safari → Settings → Extensions**
-4. Enable **FastBlock Extension**
+4. Enable **FastBlock Extension** (checkbox)
-5. Grant permissions for websites as needed
+5. Click **Edit Websites** to manage permissions
+6. Note: Due to Safari's security model, permissions are limited to specific domains

 ## 🔧 Technical Details